As Amazon Associates we earn from qualifying purchases.

 All the evidence points to creatine monohydrate being the top kind of creatine to build muscles, increase strength, and to increase performance.

-Look for a brand which lists only German Creapure creatine in its ingredients, NOTHING else.
+Look for a brand that lists only German Creapure creatine in its ingredients, NOTHING else.

 If you want the biggest bang for your buck without other crap mixed in then stick with a totally pure unflavoured form.
 This will give you the best chance of getting the most effective product at the best price.